 Beginning in 1755, the British took nearly 10,000 Acadians from their homes and forcibly deported them to the British colonies and to England.
 They confiscated or burned the Acadian exiles' houses and farms, and deliberately separated families.

 The colonies, Massachusetts and Connecticut, treated the Acadian exiles like prisoners of war.
 They could not practice their religion, nor could they move from town to town.

 The Michel family had more luck than most.
 They survived the disease-ridden voyage to Boston and the family stayed together.
 The two eldest sons threw off their indentures and worked for wages.
 The town even helped feed and shelter them.

 French and Indian War

-For many years the French and British fought over Acadia, which included Nova Scotia, Prince Edward Island, New Brunswick, parts of southern Quebec and northern Maine.
+For many years the French and British fought over Acadia.
+It included Nova Scotia, Prince Edward Island, New Brunswick, parts of southern Quebec and northern Maine.

 By 1713 the British took control and demanded loyalty from Acadians.
-Most refused, earning the nickname ‘French Neutrals.’
-The British faced a dilemma, since the French population far outnumbered them in Acadia.
+Most refused, earning the nickname 'French Neutrals.'
+That posed a problem for the British, since the French far outnumbered them in Acadia.